mhans19/readme-generator/README.md

 ## **ACCEPTANCE CRITERIA**
 > GIVEN a command-line application that accepts user input
 > WHEN I am prompted for information about my application repository
-> THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
+> THEN a high-quality, professional README is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
 > WHEN I enter my project title
 > THEN this is displayed as the title of the README
 > WHEN I enter a description, installation instructions, usage information, contribution guidelines, and test instructions